JasselD/JasselNotes/DSA revision/Insertion Sort.md

-- Insertion Sort is a simple sorting algorithm that works similar to the way you sort play
+- Insertion Sort is a simple sorting algorithm that works similar to the way you sort playing cards in u